Jesssullivan/TSd/tsd/README.md

-# TSd
-*Interim home for my high performance localization + globalization package*

-Note, this is very little part of a way, *way* bigger project of mine called tinyland.
-Please excuse the clear disconnect from it's build system :sweat_smile:

-## TSd - Next-Generation Translation System for SvelteKit
+# TSd - Next-Generation Translation System for SvelteKit

 TSd (Translation System Daemon) is a modern, high-performance translation plugin for SvelteKit that provides just-in-time translation with automatic caching, gRPC support, and Kubernetes-ready architecture.